dotnet-presentations/blazor-workshop/docs/06-javascript-interop.md

     <Map Zoom="13" Markers="@orderWithStatus.MapMarkers" />
 </div>
 ```

+*The reason why we haven't needed to add `@using`s for our components before now is that our root `_Imports.razor` already contains an `@using BlazingPizza.Shared` which matches the reusable components we have written.*

 When the `OrderDetails` component polls for order status updates, an update set of markers is returned with the latest location of the pizzas, which then gets reflected on the map.